LineMark-cpu/CanIEatThis/README.md

 **MOSCOW**

 M - A functionality utilizing the camera to scan barcodes on food items and returning a list of ingredients and nutrients that can be stored

-    A functionality for typing in unwanted and target ingredients/nutrients A dashboard presenting the state of the food intake objective
+    A functionality for typing in unwanted and target ingredients/nutrients.

+    A dashboard presenting the state of the food intake objective.

 S -   Notifications in case of lack of certain nutrients